-As of December 31, 2009, we had approximately 2.0 million distributors, which includes approximately 296,000 China sales representatives and employees.
-Collectively, we refer to this group as "distributors," Approximately 481,000 of our 2.0 million distributors have become sales leaders, which are comprised of approximately 431,000 sales leaders in the 71 countries where we use our traditional marketing plan and approximately 50,000 China sales employees and licensed business providers operating under our China marketing plan.
+As of December 31, 2010, we had approximately 2.1 million distributors, which includes approximately 161,000 China sales representatives and employees.
+Collectively, we refer to this group as "distributors."
+Approximately 483,000 of our 2.1 million distributors have become sales leaders, which are comprised of approximately 434,000 sales leaders in the 73 countries where we use our traditional marketing plan and approximately 49,000 China sales employees and licensed business providers operating under our China marketing plan.
 Collectively, we refer to this group as "sales leaders."
-We believe that the distributors who have not attained the sales leader level can be segmented into three general categories based on their product order patterns; discount buyers, small retained and proximately 41,000 generate modest sales to friends and family; and potential sales leaders as distributors who are proactively developing a business with the intention of qualifying to become a sales leader.
-In 2009, excluding China, distributor orders for these three general categories were approximately 47%, 36% and 17%, respectively.
-For the approximately 41,000 sales leaders contribute significantly to our sales.
+We believe that the distributors who have not attained the sales leader level can be segmented into three general categories based on their product order patterns: discount buyers, small retailers and potential sales leaders.
+We define discount buyers as customers who have signed up as distributors to enjoy a discount on their purchases; small retailers as product users and sales people who generate modest sales to friends and family; and potential sales leaders as distributors who are proactively developing a business with the intention of qualifying to become a sales leader.
+In 2010, excluding China, distributor orders for these three general categories were approximately 29%, 57% and 14%, respectively.
+For the approximately 483,000 sales leaders in our organization, the marketing plan encourages active participation in the business including building down-line sales organizations of their own, which can serve to increase their income and increase our product sales.
+Sales leaders contribute significantly to our sales.